🎯 Adaptive Efficiency Monitor Simulator (AEMS)

 📈 Visualizing EWMA Convergence

-This plot shows how fast your efficiency increases for different smoothing factors (\(\alpha\)) when every day is perfect:
+This plot shows how fast your efficiency increases for different smoothing factors (\(\alpha\)) when every unit (day) is perfect:

 EWMA convergence plot